School-Schedule-Generator/School.Schedule.Generator/DOCS.md

 > You'll still need to write all the default values!

 SSG_CLASSES:
-* Class_ID - no default, can't repeat values
+* Class_id - no default, can't repeat values
 * grade - can be any (this column isn't important)
 * class_sygnature - can be any (this column isn't important)
 * class_sygnature_number - can be any (this column isn't important)